Flutterwave/Node-v3/documentation/beneficiary.md

 ## List all beneficiaries

-This describes how to get all beneficiaries
+This section describes how to get all beneficiaries.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');